 Organized exclusively by CD PROJEKT RED, official tournaments of the GWENT Masters series will each see 8 players competing for prize pools ranging from 25 000 US dollars, up to 250 000 US dollars.
 Placing will also award players with Crown Points.
 These tournaments are always held on-site in various locations around the world, with a total of 13 events set to take place in the first ever GWENT Masters series.
 Official tournaments are divided into three tiers: Open, Challenger, and World Masters.
 Each one uses its own Crown Points ranking which resets after an event of that particular tier finishes.

 GWENT Open is the entry level tier of official GWENT Masters tournaments.
-Each GWENT Open event will see a total of 8 players with the the most Crown Points at the end of the Pro Ladder season (2 calendar months).
+Each GWENT Open event will see a total of 8 participants:

 There will be a total of 8 GWENT Open events during a GWENT Masters series, with each one offering a 25 000 US dollars prize pool, as well as a guaranteed spot in the upcoming GWENT Challenger event for the two finalists.
 All participants will also receive Crown Points for placing.